-As long as animator Chance Raspberry can remember, he’s held a pencil in his hand.
+As far back as animator Chance Raspberry can recall, he has held pencils in his hands.

-When he was 11, Raspberry broke the family VCR by skipping it backward and forward, pausing it to copy the images from Disney’s “Sleepy Hollow” into an old notebook.
-Other days, he sat hunched over the desk in his room, mimicking the jet-black pen strokes that made Spiderman come to life.
+The moment Chance was 11 years old, Raspberry broke the family VCR simply by skipping it back and forth, pausing it in order to copy the images from Disney’s “Sleepy Hollow” right into an old notebook.
+Other days, he sat stooped over the desk inside his room, imitating the jet-black pen strokes that made Spiderman come to life.

 For Raspberry, drawing pictures was a window to the rest of the world.